 MMI stands for Multiple Mini Interviews.
-This type of interview requires you to complete a series of short assessments, in which you will answer a variety of questions and demonstrate a variety of skills.
+This type of interview requires you to complete a series of short assessments, in which you will answer a variety of questions and demonstrate different skills.

 The interview is broken down into multiple different stations – usually somewhere between 4 and 10 stations, depending on the university.
 Each station typically lasts 10 minutes or less.